 The driver (or owner) of a vehicle participating in an SCCA RoadRally which is involved in an incident resulting in personal injury or property damage of any kind must report the incident to the Event Chairman or designated representative before the end of the event or as soon as practical thereafter.
-The Event Chairman or a designated representative is charged with the submission of the completed SCCA Incident Report and/or Green Card and should file the report within 10 days of the incident with the SCCA Risk Management Department.
+The Event Chairman or a designated representative is charged with the filing of a completed SCCA Incident Report per the instructions on the bottom of the form immediately after the event and providing the driver (or owner) with an Accident Medical Insurance Claim Form.

-Insurance or Incident Emergencies: John Beam 704 - 962 - 0252
+Insurance or Incident Emergencies: John Beam (704) 962-0252